beckym223/manual_work/E6_long_edited.md

 generally: "There is a lot of fancy meth- odology, but the macroeconomists get indigestion if you give them facts."
-I As an example of the "Age of Quantification,"
-George Stigler cites the sea of studies on regulatory practices and their costs and benefits in the past dozen years, where there was a vacuum before.
-He notes that thirty-six "quantitative studies of effects of laws" were reported in two journals alone during this period, the Joutrnal of Law and Economics and the Journal of Political Economy.
-These are promoting a broader consensus within the profession, informing decision makers, and posing challenges that will make policy failures easier to identify.
-(Personal correspondence.)

 ### ---Economics-1975-0-18.txt---